seth586/guides/HomeAssistant/LZW31.md

 Setup instructions for the [LZW31 Black Series](https://help.inovelli.com/en/collections/5651190-black-series-dimmer-switch) Z-wave dimmer switch

-THe beauty of Z-Wave is that it creates its own 900Mhz mesh network.
+The beauty of Z-Wave is that it creates its own 900Mhz mesh network.
 Each device is a "node" that can use other "nodes" for range extension and determine the best signal quality path for routing data.
 The "hub controller", which in this setup is a [USB stick](https://www.getzooz.com/zooz-zst39-z-wave-long-range-usb-stick/) attached to home assistant, is only required to initialize the network.
 Once your z-wave system is set up, your z-wave nodes can talk directly to each other without the need for the "hub controller".

 ### Initialize Z-Wave and Pair first switch
 ```